sourcegraph/about/handbook/engineering/hiring/software-engineer-pairing-exercise.md

 ## Before the interview

-The engineer leading the pairing exercise should choose a relatively easy task to work on.
+The engineer leading the pairing exercise should choose a task to work on from [this list](https://docs.google.com/document/d/1CRrR9ujgTesi3ZDVNSRcUo3ZFAAaPBt5nY7enHGkwTg/edit).
 An ideal exercise should:

 - be easy to explain
 - be language agnostic, so the candidate can use whatever language/tools they are most comfortable with